Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

     - [x] 5.2.6.
 Commit the file to git if all checks pass.
     - [x] 5.2.7.
 Clearly separate math problem logic from block/structure logic in code and state.
     - [x] 5.2.8.
 Define interface/events for passing results from the math engine (e.g., correct/wrong answer, block awarded/lost) to the block/structure system.
-    - [ ] 5.2.9.
+    - [x] 5.2.9.
 (Optional) Store user progress/mastery in localStorage or backend for persistence.
   - [ ] 5.3.
-Develop structureBlueprints.js with sample blueprints for each difficulty, using 2D/3D arrays of block type IDs.
+Develop str                                                                                                                                                              uctureBlueprints.js with sample blueprints for each difficulty, using 2D/3D arrays of block type IDs.
     - [ ] 5.3.1.
 Create sample blueprints for each difficulty.
     - [ ] 5.3.2.
 Use 2D/3D arrays for block type IDs.
     - [ ] 5.3.3.
 Run ESLint on structureBlueprints.js.